-Virus definitions are out of date on the Symantec Endpoint Protection Manager (SEPM), and this is affecting the Symantec Endpoint Protection (SEP) clients to which it provides content.
+Virus definitions are out of date on the Endpoint Protection Manager (EPM), and this is affecting the Endpoint Protection (EP) clients to which it provides content.

-As a best practice, ensure that the SEPM is upgraded to the very latest release of Symantec Endpoint Protection 12.1.
+As a best practice, ensure that the EPM is upgraded to the very latest release of Endpoint Protection 12.1.

 The issue causing the update issue may be resolved by the improved processing and enhanced features available in a software version later than what is running.